stat-20/stat-20-website/content/syllabus.md

 - Midterm II 20%
 - Final 20%

-The goal of your course staff is to help you show your mastery of the material.
+The goal of your course staff is to help you develop and demonstrate your mastery of the material.
 As such, the course will not be curved.
 The quizzes and midterms will have some component that you will be allowed to revise if you wish.
 Additionally, your weakest problem set, lab, and quiz will be dropped before calculating your grade for the course.

 ## Policies